 - All accommodations during the entire program period.
 This includes during orientation, time in all four countries, urban and rural stays, all excursions, and the final retreat.
 Accommodation is covered either by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

-- All homestays in Malawi, India, and Italy
+- All homestays in Ecuador, Malawi, and Italy

 - All meals for the entire program period.
 Meals are covered either by SIT Study Abroad directly, through a stipend, or through the homestay.